scarrozzo/Spring-Boot-JWT-auth-startup-project-example/README.md

 # Spring-Boot-JWT-auth-startup-project-example
- Example project for JWT auth with Spring Boot and Spring Security
+Example project for JWT authentication with Spring Boot and Spring Security.
+It can be used as an ad hoc template for the creation of a Spring Boot project that requires one or more authentication providers.

+In the example we use the classic authentication provider based on username and password.
+There is also an example of a custom authentication provider (e.g. integration with external authentication systems via API).

 # How to use